Motorsport Network: Motorsport Network businesses

 Motorsport Network businesses are divided into two categories of Motorsport and Automotive.
 The primary businesses are noted below:

-Motorsport businesses
+Motorsport Business

 Motorsport.com

 Motorsport.com is Motorsport Network's flagship website operated across in 15 languages and 21 national editions.

 The platform reports across all forms of international and national motorsport including Formula 1, MotoGP, NASCAR & IndyCar on a rolling 24/7 basis, powered by a multi-edition CMS that aggregates & localizes and aggregating news, video, photos and results.
 Founded in 1994, the platform has been the cornerstone of Motorsport Network and was acquired by the business in 2012.

-Current Motorsport.com editions include: US, France, Germany, Spain, Ukraine, LatAm, Brazil, Australia, Middle East, Switzerland, China, Indonesia, Russia, Italy, Japan, Netherlands, Turkey, Hungary.

-Autosport.com

-Autosport.com is an English language website covering international motorsport.
-Headquartered in Richmond, London, the website is a digital evolution of the weekly motorsport magazine, Autosport, that was founded in 1950.
-The website reports on a broad range of international motorsport from Formula One to two-wheeled series including MotoGP and WSB and the brand is known for its authoritative primary source journalism, with staff journalists covering the sport from trackside locations around the world.

-Autosport.com formed part of Motorsport Network's acquisition of Haymarket Media Group's motorsport businesses in November 2016.

-Autosport Magazine

-Founded in 1950, Autosport Magazine (ISSN 0269-946X) has been in continuous weekly publication since 25 August 1950, covering all aspects of international motorsport including Formula One since the championship's inception 68 years ago.
-Kevin Turner is Autosport's 18th editor and has held the post since May 2016.

-Autosport Awards

-The Autosport Awards is an end of the season awards ceremony, that has been running for 35 years.
-Hosted at the Grosvenor House Hotel in London, the black tie event has played host to drivers ranging from Ayrton Senna, Lewis Hamilton and Sebastian Vettel to Sir Stirling Moss and John McGuinness.